Colleges by Location

 Knowing what salary you can expect once you have completed your studies can help you decide if a certain school matches your career goals.

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 42,640 USD.
+The average annual salary for graduates employed six months after graduation from this institution is 42,640 USD.

 $42,640